 What does the designer need to know?
 As much information about the customer as is possible, but some information is absolutely critical:

 Persona Insights. average agegeographic locationeducation levelincome levelhis/her goals when interacting with sitetechnology comfort level

 Many designers use photos to help illustrate the different audience personalities, and even name them.
 Amanda may be a Midwestern stay-at-home mom in her late ‘30s, and Mike is a New Yorker, 20-something Millienial generation kid who does all his web-surfing on an iPhone.
 Names and photos make these personas more real, and that makes it easier to empathize with their needs when designing.
 When a designer needs to make a decision that greatly affects the website, they can fan out the deck of Persona Tarot cards and think, How would this affect Amanda?
 What would Mike think about this?

-We had a similar methodology in publishing.
-Before we could offer a contract for a new title, we had to answer two simple questions: Who is going to buy this book?
+Book publishing uses a similar methodology.
+Before offering a contract for a new title, two simple questions need to be addressed: Who is going to buy this book?
 What do they expect to get out of it?

 In a well-made book, where designer, compositor and printer have all done their jobs, no matter how many thousands of lines and pages, the letters are alive.
 They dance in their seats.
 Sometimes they rise and dance in the margins and aisles. - Robert Bringhurst, The Elements of Typographic Style.

 Site Maps & Book Maps.